alxmrs/website/src/haircut.md

 ![I gave Cam a rat tail](https://alxmrs.com/assets/rat-tail.webp)

-We'll fix it tomorrow…
+We'll fix it tomorrow...

 _February 2023_

 I didn't take immediately after this cut.
 Here's what I remember about it:

 - Her hair was wet at the beginning, which helped.
-- I cut it fast
+- I cut it fast.
-- It was cut short
+- It was cut short.
-- Too short
+- Too short.

-Her haircut was so short, that we waited several months until her next haircut.
-I feel like I must have done a trim sometime three months later, but I have no record (or recollection) of this.
+Her haircut was so short that we waited three months until her next haircut.

 ![Her bob was cut too short](https://alxmrs.com/assets/too-short.webp)